 Occasionally I will bid a flat rate for work I would normally bid by the hour.
 I will consider flat-rate proposals on a case-by-case basis.
-I almost never bid a flat rate for fiction projects (or non-fiction projects with “fiction flair” such as memoirs or creative non-fiction).

 Please feel free to contact me for a quote, or if you have any questions about billing or the editing process.

 In general, it’s best to contact me about your project to determine if I would be a good fit for you.
 However, here are a few guidelines to help you out.

 - I edit both fiction and non-fiction, but specialize in full-length fiction.
 Not all editors are equipped to handle the complexities of a novel.
 This is an area in which I excel.

 - While this should not be seen as a limitation of scope, my areas of expertise are literary, contemporary, fantasy, and romance novels.